 We drove past huge sand dunes into the Pismo state park.
 After which the US1 seemed to head inland slightly.

-We then drove for what seemed hours passed miles of agriculture (vegetable and fruit) land.
+We then drove for what seemed hours past miles of agricultural (vegetable and fruit) land.
 A lot of it covered in the plastic poly tunnels similar to what we have seen in the ‘greenhouses of Spain’ in the Almería region.
 Although this was less of an expanse.

 We passed an Oil refinery and some huge sand dunes.
 For once were not in a tourist area of the Pacific coastline!!